LISABayes/cosmolisa/README.md

 ## How to install the code with Conda

 Use the environment file `environment.yml` to create the conda environment for cosmoLISA.
+To speed up the creation of the environment, you may want to try 'mamba' instead of 'conda'.
 Run the following lines from terminal:

 ```